gainskills/Kex-Zh-Blog/content/post/2019-02-06-hugo-customization.md

 2. The way to call the resource

-    <code>resources.Get</code> will be used instead of linking the resource directly.
+    ```resources.Get``` will be used instead of linking the resource directly.
 Here is the [sample](https://github.com/gainskills/hugo-theme-cleanwhite/blob/36842390d0f9212650868779208b0fa211be927f/layouts/partials/head.html):

     {{< highlight html>}}
 <!-- Custom CSS -->